Bank Deal: Earn 1.00% APY on an FDIC-insured savings account at Barclays.

 In the end, determining your life insurance needs is a very personal matter, and broad rules of thumb are unlikely to provide you with the right answer.
 This last time around, my wife and I sat down and outlined exactly what it is that we want from our life insurance policies if something happened to one of us.

 Likewise, if I were to die, we wouldn’t want for her to suddenly have to go back to work.
-Thus, we’d need to completely replace my income for the foreseeable future.
+Therefore, we’d need to completely replace my income for the foreseeable future.
 We’d also need for the payout to be large enough to cover new expenses like private health insurance since our health insurance is currently tied to my job.

 How much life insurance do we have?